Larry Wos

 Lawrence T. Wos (1930–2020) was an American mathematician, a researcher in the Mathematics and Computer Science Division of Argonne National Laboratory.

 Biography

 Wos studied at the University of Chicago, receiving a bachelor's degree in 1950 and a master's in mathematics in 1954, and went on for doctoral studies at the University of Illinois at Urbana-Champaign where he received PhD in 1957 supervised by Reinhold Baer.
-He joined the Argonne in 1957, and began using computers to prove mathematical theorems in 1963.
+He joined Argonne in 1957, and began using computers to prove mathematical theorems in 1963.

 Wos was congenitally blind.
 He was an avid bowler, the best male blind bowler in the US.

 Awards and honors

 In 1982, Wos and his colleague Steve Winker were the first to win the Automated Theorem Proving Prize, given by the American Mathematical Society.

 In 1992, Wos was the first to win the Herbrand Award for his contributions to the field of automated deduction.
 A festschrift in his honor, Automated reasoning and its applications: essays in honor of Larry Wos (Robert Veroff, ed.) was published by the MIT Press in 1997 (ISBN 0-262-22055-5).